 The overall health and wellness of our students is important to us here at the Division of Student Life.
 From mental health resources to RecSports, we're here for you.

 The Office of Student Financial Aid assists students whose personal and family resources are not adequate to cover the costs involved in attending UW-Madison.
-Students can also apply for short-term crisis loans from the Dean of Students Office.
+Both scholarships and grants are available and students can apply for short-term crisis loans from the Dean of Students Office.

 UW–Madison is committed to creating a community where every person feels welcome, valued, and able to succeed.
 Join the effort to make our campus more inclusive for the diverse members of our community.